IbcAlpha/IBC/userguide.md

 ### Checklist
 ------------

-Here is a summary of the steps you need to perform to get IBController up and running properly.
+Here is a summary of the steps you need to perform to get TwsAutomater up and running properly.

-1. Install the offline version of Interactive Brokers Trader Workstation (see *Interactive Brokers*   *Trader Workstation* in the *Prerequisites* section), and make sure that it uses the English language setting. **Please note** **that you MUST download the OFFLINE version of TWS, not the self-** **updating version: IBController DOES NOT WORK with the self-** **updating version of TWS.**
+1. Install the offline version of Interactive Brokers Trader Workstation (see *Interactive Brokers*   *Trader Workstation* in the *Prerequisites* section), and make sure that it uses the English language setting. **Please note** **that you MUST download the OFFLINE version of TWS, not the self-** **updating version: TwsAutomater DOES NOT WORK with the self-** **updating version of TWS.**

-2. Download the IBController distribution ZIP file (see the *Where to get* *IBController* section).
+2. Download the TwsAutomater distribution ZIP file (see the *Where to get* *TwsAutomater* section).

-3. Install IBController (see the *Installing IBController* section).
-Please note that if you already have an existing IBController installation, it's wise to rename its folder before installing the new version in case you need to revert to it later.
+3. Install TwsAutomater (see the *Installing TwsAutomater* section).
+Please note that if you already have an existing TwsAutomater installation, it's wise to rename its folder before installing the new version in case you need to revert to it later.

-4. Create an encrypted folder called `IBController` in your personal filestore (see *Protecting the Password* in the *Password Security* section).
+4. Create an encrypted folder called `TwsAutomater` in your personal filestore (see *Protecting the Password* in the *Password Security* section).

-5. Copy the configuration file (called `IBController.ini`) from the
+5. Copy the configuration file (called `TwsAutomater.ini`) from the
-   IBController installation folder to the encrypted folder created in step 5.
+   TwsAutomater installation folder to the encrypted folder created in step 5.

-6. Check that the correct major version number for TWS is set in the shell script files  in the IBController installation folder: these files are `IBControllerStart.bat` and `IBControllerGatewayStart.bat` on Windows, `IBControllerStart.sh` and `IBControllerGatewayStart.sh` on Unix.
+6. Check that the correct major version number for TWS is set in the shell script files  in the TwsAutomater installation folder: these files are `TwsAutomaterStart.bat` and `TwsAutomaterGatewayStart.bat` on Windows, `TwsAutomaterStart.sh` and `TwsAutomaterGatewayStart.sh` on Unix.
 To find the TWS major version number, first run TWS or the Gateway manually using the IB-provided icon, then click `Help > About Trader Workstation` or `Help > About IB Gateway`.
 In the displayed information you'll